jberkenbilt/qfs/README.md

 and after and using regular `diff`, but `qfs diff` produces output that is a little more direct in telling you what changed.

+# Known Issues

+* If you exclude a directory and include something below the directory, the directory itself will not be included, so its permissions will not be tracked.
+This is not necessarily a problem.
+* At present, pulling contents into read-only directories will not work.

 # CLI

 The `qfs` command is run as